Cooperative Education and Internships

 Cooperative education is an academic program for undergraduate and graduate students who wish to combine classroom studies with academically related paid employment.
 Cooperative education provides students work-based learning opportunities both locally and nationally.

 By using off-campus resources and expertise, cooperative education provides opportunities for students in business, government, industry and social agencies.
 Programs are designed to enable students to work directly with professionals in their field while expanding upon the knowledge learned in the classroom.

 Students hired in cooperative education positions must enroll in specially designated co-op courses and work with a faculty advisor from within the appropriate department.
 Each position is assessed by a faculty advisor for its potential to provide learning experiences relevant to the student’s professional and educational goals.

 Cooperative education offers both alternating and parallel positions.
 Students who select the alternating option must complete a semester of full-time enrollment in coursework before entering a second alternating position.
 Alternating positions carry the status of full-time students.

 Students selecting the parallel option are required to carry a minimum of 6 credit hours of coursework in addition to their co-op course.
 Students may enroll in parallel co-op positions during consecutive semesters.

 Requirements for internships vary within different colleges and departments and for various employers.
 The requirements for participation in an academic or zero credit internship include completion of 24 credit hours, with 9 of these credit hours completed in the student’s major, and satisfactory academic standing.
-Students enrolled in academic or zero credit internships in fall and spring are required to carry a minimum of 6 credit hours of coursework in addition to their internship course.
+Students enrolled in academic or zero credit internships in the fall and spring are required to carry a minimum of 6 credit hours of coursework in addition to their internship course.